 Maintaining your finances after you move to Canada

-The financial implications of an international property purchase are as significant once you’ve moved in as they were when you were going through the buying process.
+The financial implications of an international property purchase are equally important once you’ve moved in.
 To help you manage your finances effectively, we’ve highlighted the main issues you will need to address.

-To ensure you are aware of all of your tax liabilities, it’s best to consult a qualified tax lawyer and independent financial adviser post-purchase.
+To ensure you’re aware of your tax liabilities, consult a qualified tax lawyer and independent financial adviser post-purchase.

 Paying Canadian income tax depends upon a number of factors, including residency.
 Others include owning a home in the country, having relatives who live there and Canadian bank accounts.
 Non-residents – in the country for less than 183 days each year – only pay income tax on money that they have earned in Canada.
-If you spend more than 183 days a year in the country you are considered to be a resident of Canada and can be taxed on money that you earn anywhere in the world.
+If you spend more than 183 days a year in the country you are considered to be a resident of Canada.
+You can then be taxed on money that you earn anywhere in the world.

-The majority of people that earn money within Canada don’t need to file a physical tax return because there is a ‘PAYE’ system in place for most workers.
+The majority of people earning in Canada don’t need to file a physical tax return.
+This is because there is a ‘PAYE’ system in place for most workers.
 Calculating tax in Canada will require careful consideration as there are two systems in place: provincial taxation and federal taxation.
 If you do need to submit a tax return the two types can be calculated on the one form, unless you are living in Quebec.

 Claiming your pension in Canada

 Expats in Canada are eligible to access the state pension scheme, known as Old Age Security, once they have lived there for at least 10 years after the age of 18.
-It’s paid at age 65 and is means tested, so you will be expected to outline all sources of income in your application.
+It’s paid at 65 and is means tested, so outline all sources of income in your application.
 A further scheme, the Canada Pension Plan – or Quebec Pension Plan if you are living in Quebec – is based on payments made by you and your employer while you are working in Canada.